faizghifari/babybabellm-gptbert/multi_gpu.md

 - `--tokenizer-id` / `--tokenizer-path`: override tokenizer discovery with a Hub repo or local file.
 - `--repo-template`: customize naming; uses `{username}`, `{lang}`, `{variant}`, `{variant_suffix}`, `{causal_suffix}` placeholders.
 - `--push`: upload to the Hub; omit to stage files under `converted/` locally.
+- `--force-causal-mask`: insert a triangular future mask in the remote code so the exported model never attends to future tokens (mirrors the debugger’s forced causal mode).
 - `--causal`: append a causal wrapper and suffix repos with `-causal` when used with the default template.
 - `--rehost-prefix`: rebuild remote code for existing Hub repos instead of converting local weights.